It’s one thing to write and publish a book, but reader engagement is a whole different ballgame.

 The added bonus?

 These are fun ways to spend your time too, versus staring blankly at your computer wondering what to post on your blog or social, again.
-Check out this previous post on how to do smarter social media book marketing this year.

 No one said book marketing can’t be fun – you just need to get into a rhythm with the right strategies.
 Need some guidance?
 Contact me.
 I can help!